ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ### Next steps
 {: #pkg_obstorage_next}

-Once you have created a trigger to respond to bucket events and connected it to an action, you can try creating custom actions and sequences.
+After you have created a trigger to respond to bucket events and connected it to an action, you can try creating custom actions and sequences.
   * You can use the [COS SDK](/docs/services/cloud-object-storage/libraries?topic=cloud-object-storage-sdk-gs) to perform bucket and object-level tasks.
 The SDK includes code samples in multiple languages.
   * You can create your own [actions](/docs/openwhisk?topic=cloud-functions-actions) or [web actions](/docs/openwhisk?topic=cloud-functions-actions_web) to be executed when the trigger is fired.
   * You can use the actions in the [{{site.data.keyword.cos_full_notm}} package](#pkg_obstorage_install) to [read and write objects to a bucket](#pkg_obstorage_actions) and other tasks.
 The actions are executed in either Python or Node.js.